skyler-11/Multi-Agent-Team/README.md

 6. **Ship** — `devops` containerizes, wires CI, and handles the deploy step.
 7. **Docs** — `docs-writer` documents what was actually built, grounded in the code, the contract, and every `*_HANDOFF.md`.

-This repository itself has no application code, so steps 2–4 above don't apply to it — this README and the rest of `/docs` were produced directly by `docs-writer` per [`PLAN.md`](PLAN.md).

 ## Repo layout

 ```